 To ensure maximum environmental benefit to communities, the ACE Fund takes a two-pronged approach.
-The brand new Small Matching Grants Program offers community members of SeaTac, Burien, and Des Moines the chance to apply for Port funding to improve the local environment.
-In addition, the cities of SeaTac, Burien and Des Moines can benefit from the Ecology Fund through the Green Cities Partnership.
+The Small Matching Grants Program offers community organizations the chance to apply for Port funding to improve the local environment.
+The Port supports long-term forest stewardship in SeaTac, Burien, and Des Moines through Forterra's Green Cities Partnership.

-Local community organizations, chambers of commerce, service organizations, youth or athletic associations, or other associations located in or providing services in the cities of SeaTac, Burien and Des Moines.
-Unincorporated neighborhood groups may apply as long as they find a fiscal sponsor that will manage the grant on their behalf.
-A non-profit not licensed in the eligible cities may apply if their project demonstrates that the impact benefits residents in SeaTac, Burien, and or Des Moines.
+Local community organizations, chambers of commerce, service organizations, youth or athletic associations, or other associations located in or providing services in the cities of SeaTac, Burien and Des Moines are eligible.
+The projects they undertake must meet these criteria:

 - Applicant is an eligible organization

 - Project benefits residents in the cities of SeaTac, Burien and or Des Moines